The Lost Hero: Plot

 They defeat the giant Enceladus at Mount Diablo and rescue Piper's father, who was being held captive.
-After saving Piper's dad, she gave him a potion given to her by Aphrodite and he forgot about the mythical world.
-Jason, Piper and Leo, with the Hunters of Artemis, travel to the Wolf House and defeats the forces of Gaea, saving Hera.
-They temporarily stall Gaea's plans, but are unable to completely destroy the ancient beings.
+After saving Piper's dad, she gives him a potion given to her by Aphrodite and he forgets about the mythical world.
+The trio, along with the Hunters of Artemis, travel to the Wolf House and defeat the forces of Gaea, saving Hera.
+They temporarily stall Gaea's plans but are unable to destroy the ancient beings.
 Meanwhile, at camp, Leo creates plans for a ship that can sail to Greece, and the Hephaestus campers decide to build it, appointing Leo as their new counselor.
-With part of his memory returned, Jason realizes that he is a son of Jupiter, a hero from a Roman counterpart camp to Camp Half-Blood called Camp Jupiter somewhere near San Francisco.
+With part of his memory returned, Jason realizes that he is a son of Zeus's Roman form Jupiter, and a hero from a Roman counterpart camp to Camp Half-Blood called Camp Jupiter somewhere near San Francisco.
 Hera, known as Juno to the Romans, has switched him with the Greek hero Percy Jackson, who is now at the Roman camp with no memory of his previous life.
-Camp Half-Blood and Camp Jupiter have had a ruthless rivalry, and whenever they came into contact, things never ended well.
+Camp Half-Blood and Camp Jupiter have had a ruthless rivalry, and whenever they come into contact, things never end well.